Dedicated to research, scholarship and creative work

 The Graduate School at URI numbers nine colleges serving 2,000+ students and offering 100 master’s, Ph.D. and professional degree programs.

-We are global thinkers with a real-world sensibility, offering part- and full-time programs of study (line to program finder) to accommodate your schedule.
-Small classes, personalized programs of study and individual attention are the rule, not the exception.
+We are global thinkers with a real-world sensibility, offering part- and full-time programs of study to accommodate your schedule.
+Small classes, personalized programs and individual attention are the rule, not the exception.
 And 87 percent of URI’s faculty have doctoral or terminal degrees.

 For your convenience, we offer an online application process.